MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 * Had we found any potential vulnerability in our previous phases?

-* Any sensitive infromation we found?
+* Any sensitive information we found?

 * Any credentials we found in previous phases?

-* Any web app vulnerability to get system level access
+* Any web app vulnerability to get system-level access

-* Is website also has admin panel/dashboard or any service are running, are exploitabe ?
+* Is the website also has admin panel/dashboard or any service are running, are exploitable?

 _**There may be soo more approaches, depends on the skills of pentester**_